ZeeshanJ99/cloud_computing_AWS/README.md

 - add tags - add name as the key: zeeshan, value = SRE_name_app
 - configure security group - name:SRE_name_app  type: SSH, port range: 22, source: my IP, add your IP (google my IP if not known)
 - Add a rule HTTP with 0.0.0.0 IP address to allow for access from any IP
-- choose an existing key and launch the machine
+- choose an existing key and launch the machine (e.g. sre_key.pem) THESE KEYS MUST NEVER BE SHARED ON THE CLOUD MAKE SURE TO NOT PUSH THIS FILE

 ## Adding port 3000
 - Navigate to security groups and add the inbound rule.
 The port should be `3000` and the source as `Anywhere IPV4`